-The Sub-Fund does commit to investing a minimum proportion of its assets in sustainable investments.
-It ensures that that the sustainable investments made by the Sub-Fund Do No Significant Harm (“DNSH”) to sustainable investment objectives by (a) adhering to a detailed exclusion framework, (b) screening out securities with the lowest ESG rankings while selecting securities that have higher ESG rankings and (c) identifying and considering the principal adverse impacts (“PAI”) on sustainability factors.
+The Sub-Investment Manager has fully integrated ESG considerations into the investment decision making process.
+As part of this overall approach, the Sub-Investment Manager ensures that the sustainable investments made by the Sub-Fund Do No Significant Harm (“DNSH”) to sustainable investment objectives by (a) adhering to a detailed exclusion framework and (b) identifying and considering the principal adverse impacts (“PAI”) on sustainability factors.

 Due diligence is a key element of the methodology for integrating sustainability factors into the investment decision making process, on both a pre-investment and ongoing basis.
 As part of the due diligence process, the investment team seeks to assess sustainability risks and factors material to an investment, and incorporate these issues into fundamental analysis, which then may influence their valuations, portfolio construction decisions, and transaction underwriting, where relevant.